 Students who need on-going, therapeutic counseling or those cases where concerns beyond the scope of the WCJC counseling services will be referred to an outside agency or professional resource within their community.
 All costs incurred by those referrals are the responsibility of the student.

 Counselors are available to meet with students in person or virtually.
-To schedule an appointment, select your preferred campus below.
+To schedule an appointment, email email@example.com or you can contact a specific counselor in the "contact us" section below if you prefer a particular campus.

-Wharton & Bay City Campuses: Kay Gardner, MA - GardnerK@wcjc.edu
+Wharton & Bay City Campuses: Kay Gardner, LPC - GardnerK@wcjc.edu

-Sugar Land Campus: Susan Denman-Briones, MS, LPC-S - SusanD@wcjc.edu
+Sugar Land Campus: Shannon Glardon, LPC - GlardonS@wcjc.edu

 If you are experiencing an emergency, please call 911.
 E-mails and phone numbers may not be checked daily and/or during evening or weekend hours.